michaelabon/pivots-flash-cards/README.md

 Learn your fellow Pivots' names with ease using [Anki][] as your flash card software and the [Pivots][] site as your source.

+# No spammers, please

+Please honor the original access controls and not share exported decks with anyone who does not have access themselves (so we're not precompiling a recruiting list for spammers or whatever).

 # Why?

 When I started at Pivotal Labs,